 The first year, in two freshman honors seminars based in part on core texts, the honors student develops intellectual sophistication through intensive writing, research, and analysis.
 After the first year, the student chooses at least six honors electives from a variety of academic disciplines.
 An optional co-curricular summer experience - for example, a course taught in Europe, a cultural enrichment program in New York City, an especially significant internship, or a research placement expands the student's educational horizons.
 Students in the Honors program are engaged in all sorts of leadership positions in student newspapers, student clubs and organizations, organization of student conference, workshops and curricular and extra-curricular initiatives.
 Students in the Honors program are strongly advised to take at least one honors course per semester, in order to be able to remain in a path for graduation from the program.
 Finally, the student devotes two terms to a senior honors thesis closely supervised by one or more faculty mentors.
 An honors student must complete 108 credits in residence.
 He must simultaneously maintain a comparable level of excellence in Jewish studies.
-Recommendations for an honors student from administrators and faculty members are virtually guaranteed to be exceptionally strong, and the student's diploma specifically confirms his graduation from the Jay and Jeanie Schottenstein Honors Program as well as from Yeshiva College.
+Honors students typically receive exceptionally strong recommendations from administrators and faculty members and completion of the Jay and Jeanie Schottenstein Honors Program is noted on the Yeshiva College diploma.
 The freshman honors seminars and the senior honors theses are reserved for students participating in the Jay and Jeanie Schottenstein Honors Program.
-Summer programs abroad, such as French Jewry 1806-1905: Images and Identities (Paris and New York); The Maya: The Land and Its People (Guatemala and New York); Understanding the City: London, Dublin, and New York; and Italian Renaissance Science and Culture (Rome, Florence, Venice, and New York), and Yeshiva University in Paris Honors Language Institute, are open to all Yeshiva College students.
+Summer programs abroad, such as French Jewry 1806-1905: Images and Identities (Paris and New York); The Maya: The Land and Its People (Guatemala and New York); Understanding the City: London, Dublin, and New York: and Italian Renaissance Science and Culture (Rome, Florence, Venice, and New York), and Yeshiva University in Paris Honors Language Institute, are open to all eligible Yeshiva College students.

 Honors electives are open to all students who receive permission from the instructor and the Director of the program.
 These courses are listed on the student's transcript with the letter H beside the appropriate course number.
-The following partial listing of these courses, each created specifically for the Jay and Jeanie Schottenstein Honors Program, suggests the breadth, depth, and variety of the program and its impact on the Yeshiva College overall curriculum:
+For more information on courses offered specifically for the Jay and Jeanie Schottenstein Honors Program, please visit: http://yu.edu/yeshiva-college/ug/jay-jeanie-schottenstein-honors-program/courses/.